hanabi/hanabi.github.io/README.md

 ### The Ambiguous Finesse

-* Sometimes, the person who is supposed to blind-play a card into a *Finesse* is ambiguous.
+* Sometimes, the player that is supposed to blind-play a card into a *Finesse* is ambiguous.
 For example, in a 4-player game:
   * Nothing is played on the stacks.
   * Alice clues Donald about a red 2 as a *Play clue*.
   * Both Bob AND Cathy have red 1 on their *Finesse Position*.